 So I started the drill.
 For the last two days and nights, I’ve been checking on her every two hours.
 Yes, even at night.
 Yes, even when it was 10 degrees and the wind was coming in sideways.
 I have personally gone out to the barn in a bathrobe, parka, snow boots, and a headlamp, looking like a cross between a prospector and a half-deflated lawn Santa.

-Well, turns out she heard me—because after being in labor all night (and I do mean all night, with the kind of groaning that had me wondering if she was birthing twins or trying to pass a philosophy degree), she finally delivered: twin boys.
-One came in at a solid 8 lbs., the other just a hair under 7, both healthy, hollering, and already bouncing off the walls.
+Well, turns out she finally took the hint—because after being in labor all night (complete with drama, heavy breathing, and one suspiciously long side-eye), she delivered: twin boys.
+One at a solid 8 lbs., the other just a hair under 7, both healthy, hollering, and already bouncing off the walls.

 Genevieve is fine.
 Smug, even.
-She’s standing there like, “That wasn’t so bad,” while I look like I just came out the wrong end of a goat tornado.
+She stood there afterward like, “That wasn’t so bad,” while I looked like I just came out the wrong end of a goat tornado.
 I think she was holding out just to see how long I could function on no sleep and cold showers.

-The babies are adorable, of course.
-Wobbly legs, floppy ears, that wide-eyed, slightly confused look like they’re still deciding if gravity was a good idea.
-They’re nursing well and making the kind of tiny sneezes that instantly lower your blood pressure—until they poop on your foot, and then we’re back to reality.
+The babies were adorable, of course.
+Wobbly legs, floppy ears, and that wide-eyed, slightly confused look like they were still deciding if gravity was a good idea.
+One of them had ears so long we named him Dumbo.
+They nursed well, made those tiny sneezes that melt your heart—and then pooped on my sock.
+Reality re-established.

-Now, since Genevieve is a dairy goat, we had to decide: milk her and bottle-feed the babies ourselves?
-Or let her raise them, and just take a little of the milk for us?
+Now, since Genevieve is a dairy goat, we had to decide: do we take the kids and bottle-feed them while milking her ourselves, or let her raise them and just borrow a little milk for us?

 8 comments: